Single-shot: Rolling block actions

 In a rolling block action, the breechblock takes the form of a part-cylinder, with a pivot pin through its axis.
 The operator rotates or "rolls" the block to open and close the breech; it is a simple, rugged and reliable design.
 Rolling blocks are most often associated with firearms made by Remington in the later 19th century; in the Remington action the hammer serves to lock the breech closed at the moment of firing, and the block, in turn, prevents the hammer from falling with the breech open.
 An interesting variation of the rolling block was the Austrian M1867 Werndl–Holub, in which the pivot pin was parallel to the barrel and the block rotated sideways.

 Dropping block actions

 These are actions wherein the breechblock lowers or "drops" into the receiver to open the breech, usually actuated by an underlever.
-There are two principal types of dropping block: the tilting block and the falling or sliding block.
+There are two principal types of dropping block: the tilting or pivoting block and the falling or sliding block.